nanobox-cc/docs/docs/api-docs/index.md

 The introduction will cover the following topics:

 1. Authenticating with Nanobox API
-2. Fetching the account information for a given Nano address
+2. Fetching account information for a given Nano address
 3. Performing a transaction

 ### Clients